GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 **If all the above works as expected you're ready to install it inside the machine.**

 # 2.0.0 Install
-***
-!>**Do not underestimate the danger of electricity or overestimate your ability to work around it.
-Only start working on your machine while it's completely disconnected from the mains power socket, also by agreeing to follow the below guide I cannot be deemed responsible for any of the damage you induce to your house appliances, yourself, your cat, friend or goldfish and it will be entirely your fault!**
-***

 Undo everything as we will now install into the machine.

 All components except the Arduino and LCD will be internal to the machine.
 Remember this when wiring the LCD.